AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 *[Ed.(AE): Does this	create issues with hidden frames?]

-If more than one OBU contained in an RPT packet has an OBU extension header then the values of the temporal_id and spatial_id must be the same in all such OBUs in the RTP packet.
+If more than one OBU contained in an RTP packet has an OBU extension header then the values of the temporal_id and spatial_id must be the same in all such OBUs in the RTP packet.

 If a sequence header OBU is present in an RTP packet it	SHOULD be the first OBU in the packet.

 Tile list OBUs are not supported.
-They SHOULD be removed by transmitted, and MUST be ignored by receivers.
+They SHOULD be removed when transmitted, and MUST be ignored by receivers.

 ## 6. Payload Format Parameters